CJSCommonPlatform/require-latest-versions-enforcer-rule/README.md

 # Require Latest Versions

-A Maven Enforcer rule for ensuring that raml-maven-plugin dependencies are using the latest released version which has any API modifications comparing with current version of the dependency.
+A Maven Enforcer rule for ensuring that raml-maven-plugin dependencies are using the latest released version which has any API modifications in the raml or schema file comparing with current version of the dependency.

+Please note you can set custom file names modifications of which you are interested in by setting by filter using regexp.

 Usage